saintamh/poisk/README.md

 ## `one` and `many`

 At the core of Poisk is the idea that you'd rather raise an exception than extract the wrong data.
-We want to check that our expectations hold. it we expect our search to return matches, it should not return an empty list.
+We want to check that our expectations hold.
+If we expect our search to return matches, it should not return an empty list.
 If we expect a single matching element, there shouldn't be two.